alantech/iasql/site/blog/tutorials/prisma.md

 The code for this tutorial lives in this part of the [repository](https://github.com/iasql/iasql/tree/main/examples/ecs-fargate/prisma/infra/index.js)

-## Start managing an AWS account with a hosted IaSQL db
+## Start managing an AWS account with a PostgreSQL IaSQL db

 First, make sure you have an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) in AWS or create one with **Programmatic access** through the [console/UI](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) or [CLI](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_cliwpsapi).
 Ensure that the IAM role has sufficient permissions to deploy and manage all your infrastructure resources.